Houston’s Freeways: Who Was Displaced and Why?

 Impact of Economic Development

 While the acquisition of right-of-way and highway construction clearly displaced homes and businesses, highways also had broader impacts on adjacent areas that are less easily assessed.
-In some cases, the new highway increased nearby property values for commercial purposes, providing financial benefits to property owners who were then happy to relocate.
-Conversely, in other instances, property values near new highways declined, leaving property owners uncompensated for the right-of-way while their properties suffered losses and the entire neighborhood declined.
+In some cases, the new highway would increase nearby property values for commercial purposes, providing financial benefits to property owners.
+In other instances, property values near new highways declined, leaving property owners uncompensated for the right-of-way while their properties suffered losses.
 Thus, the impact of highways on any given neighborhood depends on factors beyond just the right-of-way clearance and construction of the highway itself.

 Employment and Commuter Patterns